rbicelli/pfsense-zabbix-template/README.md

 Then import xml template in Zabbix and add your pfSense hosts.

-If you are running a redundant CARP setup you can adjust the macro {#EXPECTED_CARP_STATUS} to a value representing what is CARP expected status on monitored box.
+If you are running a redundant CARP setup you should adjust the macro {#EXPECTED_CARP_STATUS} to a value representing what is CARP expected status on monitored box.

 Possible values are: